1ltr/chatutils/README.md

 **Automatically Deploy:**

-This is very useful if your a dev
+This is very useful if your a dev who updates regularly

 1. Go to `https://dashboard.heroku.com/apps/your-app-name/deploy/github`

 2. Search for your app

-3. Connect the rigth one
+3. Connect the right one

 4. Click `Enable Automatic Deploys`